lesnitsky/editorconfig-cli/README.md

-### Editorconfig CLI
+### 📝🔧 Editorconfig CLI
-initialize .editorconfig in your bash
+Initialize .editorconfig in your terminal

 ---
 #### Installation